forbole/web-backend/README.md

 # Web backend

-A node server using express and handle various **APIS** request for frontend apps.
+A node server using express and handling various **APIs** requests for frontend apps.

 ## Available Scripts